vagfed/sno-ppc-install/README.md

 The `ocp.yml` file located into the `vars` directory provides the OpenShift installation data.

-You need to provide your RedHat pull secret in the `vars/pullsecret` to enable the installation.
+You need to provide your RedHat pull secret in the `vars/pullsecret` file to enable the installation.

 OpenShift SNO installation is done running `ansible-playbook install_sno.yml`.